kinfkong/tc-attendee/README.md

 Prepare clean and test data in db with `drop collections` and `create collections` commands using the above db tool..

 Import Postman collection `docs/postman_collection.json` with environment variables `docs/postman_collection-env.json`.
+There are 2 users pre-set in the test data, for 'USER' role, use:
+email: user@tc.com
+password: 123456
+for 'admin' role, use:
+email: admin@tc.com
+password; 123456

+ You can register your own users for tests.

 ### Social login Verification
 We need to use the browser for social login.